 Senior Vice President and Chief Nurse Executive, Atlantic Health System, and President, Morristown Medical Center

-Trish O’Keefe, PhD, RN, is President of Morristown Medical Center, Senior Vice President, Atlantic Health System and Chief Nurse Executive, Atlantic Health System.
+Trish O’Keefe, PhD, RN, is President of Morristown Medical Center and Senior Vice President and Chief Nurse Executive, Atlantic Health System.

-Under O'Keefe's leadership, Morristown Medical Center is ranked the number one hospital in New Jersey by U.S. News & World Report for three consecutive years and is the only hospital in New Jersey named one of America’s ‘50 Best Hospitals’ for six consecutive years by Healthgrades.
-It has earned recognition as one of the World’s Best Hospitals by Newsweek, ranking as #34 in the country and top in the State of New Jersey in 2021, and Becker's Healthcare list of "100 great hospitals in America.”
-Morristown Medical Center has achieved an “A” hospital safety grade – its highest – twelve consecutive times by Leapfrog.
-The hospital was also recognized by Fortune IBM Watson Health 100 Top Hospitals, ranking number six among major US teaching hospitals.
+Under O'Keefe's leadership, Morristown Medical Center is ranked the number one hospital in New Jersey by U.S. News & World Report for four consecutive years, ranking #41 in the nation, and is the only hospital in New Jersey named one of America’s ‘50 Best Hospitals’ for six consecutive years by Healthgrades.
+It has earned recognition as one of the World’s Best Hospitals by Newsweek, ranking #34 in the country and top in the State of New Jersey in 2021, and Becker's Healthcare list of "100 great hospitals in America.”
+Morristown Medical Center has achieved an “A” hospital safety grade – its highest – 13 consecutive times by Leapfrog.
+The hospital was also recognized by Fortune IBM Watson Health 100 Top Hospitals, ranking number six among 15 major teaching hospitals in the U.S. NurseJournal ranked Morristown Medical Center number three in the U.S. as a best hospital to work for nurses.
 See all the hospital’s awards >

-Morristown Medical Center is nationally recognized in cardiology, orthopedics, critical care, pediatrics, geriatrics, and gastroenterology — a testament to the quality O’Keefe expects.
-She was instrumental in the medical center’s prestigious designation as an American Nurses Credentialing Center Magnet Hospital for Nursing Excellence five consecutive times - one of less than one percent of hospitals nationally to achieve this honor.
+Morristown Medical Center is nationally recognized in cardiology, orthopedics, critical care, pediatrics, geriatrics, gastroenterology and nursing — a testament to the quality O’Keefe expects.
+She was instrumental in the medical center’s prestigious designation as an American Nurses Credentialing Center Magnet Hospital for Nursing Excellence five consecutive times - one of less than one percent of hospitals in the U.S. to achieve this honor.

-She is a noted presenter on national and regional stages on topics such as leading through a crisis: COVID-19, redesigning health care, empowerment and shared governance models, achieving Magnet status, resiliency in leadership, nursing's role in the Accountable Care Organization (ACO), geriatric care and medication management, and care for the caregiver (achieving Magnet status).
+She is a notable presenter on topics such as leading through a crisis: COVID-19, redesigning health care, empowerment and shared governance models, resiliency in leadership, nursing's role in the Accountable Care Organization (ACO), geriatric care and medication management, care for the caregiver, and achieving Magnet status.